Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 Using `SuccessOrFailure` as the return type poses a problem that it might accidentally get lost, thus loosing unhandled exception.
-The problem is somewhat alleviated by naming all such functions with `Catching` suffix, but finding potential lost exception in the code that uses `SuccessOrFailure` is still non a trivial challenge.
+The problem is somewhat alleviated by naming all such functions with `Catching` suffix, but finding potential lost exception in the code that uses `SuccessOrFailure` is still non trivial challenge.

 Consider this code from [Functional bulk manipulation of failures](#functional-bulk-manipulation-of-failures):